pralab/AdversarialPruningBenchmark/README.md

 By checking the compliance, you can understand if your local model can be loaded into the available base VGG16 and ResNet18 implementation.
 If not, this should be indicated in Step3.

 **STEP 3**: Open the issue.
 The last step consists in loading the JSON Entry sent via email and the output of the `benchmark` method into the dedicated issue, [New AP method](https://github.com/giorgiopiras/AdversarialPruningBenchmark/issues/new?assignees=&labels=&projects=&template=new-ap-method.md&title=%5BNew+AP+method%5D).
-In addition, you are required to indicate if your checkpoints require data normalization, and if they can be loaded into the base model implementation.
+Specifically, for each model, you are required to put the results and model key given by the `benchmark` method, and the corresponding checkpoint Google Drive link.
+In addition, you are required to indicate if your checkpoints require data normalization, and if they cannot be loaded into the base model implementation.
 If your checkpoint does not fit the available implementation, please indicate why (you will be just required to add the network implementation, if necessary).